joshpoll/SMALL/README.md

 # in a new tab
 cd src/server
 python3 server.py # requires Python 3.7.
-TODO: This is probably missing some dependencies right now.
+TODO: This is probably missing some dependencies right now. cd ../..

+# kill npm start then do this
+npm run build
+node src/Main.bs.js
 ```

 # Build